Red Sox vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 48 hits with 14 doubles, a triple, seven home runs, 22 walks and 17 RBI.
-He's also stolen 14 bases.
+- Corbin Carroll has 14 doubles, a triple, seven home runs, 22 walks and 17 RBI (48 total hits).
+He has stolen 14 bases.

 Carroll Recent Games